UHI Mentoring Scheme

 Who is it for?

-The scheme would aim to support UHI’s diverse staff profile with varied research backgrounds, the table below explains how we are attempting to target three key mentee groups:
+The scheme aims to support UHI’s diverse staff profile with varied research backgrounds:

 - Early Career Researchers (ECRs)